shub-dab/Sorting-algorithms/README.md

 # Sorting-algorithms
-Implementation of various sorting algorithms.
+Implementation of various sorting algorithms and other algorithms.